- Research & Development

 Research & Development

-RDL had used world’s latest and most advanced technology for making crown and bridges for long term dental prosthesis such as in house CAD-CAM technology and 3D printing.
-With association of RDL and IIDR since 2010, their strength together has only synergised.
+IIDR had used world’s latest and most advanced technology for making crown and bridges for long term dental prosthesis such as in house CAD CAM technology and 3D printing.
+Assets of IIDR:

 Technologies Used At IIDR: